There are various benefits to creating digital records of your collection items, including:

 These guides were created by Te Papa.

-DigitalNZ also has information you may find useful.
+DigitalNZ and National Library also have information you may find useful.

 How to photograph 2-D objects

 Te Papa’s Imaging Team Leader demonstrates a simple process to photograph flat items such as paintings, drawings, photographs, and prints.